Nancy Gates Madsen (department head), Elizabeth Steding (section head), Sören Steding (Münster program director)

 How do German-speakers live in community?
 How and where can you fit in?
 How are communities formed by language?
 Explore traditions, institutions and lifestyles in the German speaking world.
 Continue to develop cultural competency and basic language skills (speaking, listening, reading, writing) to be able to communicate in everyday situations.

 This course prepares students accepted to the Munster Semester for the semester abroad.
-Requires acceptance to the Muenster Program.
+Requires acceptance to the Munster Program.

 Completion of basic grammatical structures.
 Beginning composition and conversation through greater emphasis on the creative aspects of language use, i.e., speaking and writing.

 This course is for students who have completed GER 201 and who want to develop their speaking as well as their oral and reading comprehension skills, increasing proficiency in extended narration and dialogue and developing knowledge of German-speaking cultures.

 Apply your German skills in real-world contexts!
 This course is thematically-based, using topics such as film, comics, art, music, or Berlin to help students develop cultural competency and intermediate-level language skills.
 Students may take the course twice (with different topics).

 This course introduces students to the study of German history, culture, and society.
 It investigates selected trends and developments in contemporary German culture and examines their historical backgrounds.
 A special emphasis will be put on German media and film.
 Offered on a rotating basis.

 Students will write and perform a play in German.
 Emphasis is on oral expression, pronunciation, review of advanced grammatical structures, and writing.
 Offered on a rotating basis.

 This course allows students to master advanced grammar structures as they encounter them in Germany during the Munster Semester.
 Focus on advanced grammar functions and correcting common mistakes in oral and written expression.